dahoum/xn--mrovingiens-bbb.fr/README.md

+## If you haven't given up on me, you do not know me well enough.
+## If you have given up on me, you do not know me well enough.

-# We've come too far to give up who we are.
+## We've come too far to give up who we are.

 ![](dhlawrence.jpeg)